RodrigoDMU/computer_infrastructure/README.md

 7. **Test the Workflow:** Commited and pushed the workflow to my repository.
 Checked the logs in GitHub to ensure that the `weather.sh` script ran correctly, that new data was being committed.

 **Conclusion:** The workflow was successfully set up to run the `weather.sh` script daily at 10am UTC and push any new weather data to the repository.
 I tested the workflow by pushing the changes and observing the logs in GitHub to ensure that the script executed correctly and the new data was committed and pushed back to my repository.
 The process is now fully automated, and I can rely on GitHub Actions to update the weather data every day.

+## Author

+**Rodrigo De Martino Ucedo:**
+ I am currently studying Higher Diploma in Computing in Data Analysis at Atlantic Technological University.
+For more information or questions, please contact me on GitHub or add me on [LinkedIn](https://www.linkedin.com/in/rdmdemartino/).

 *******
 ## End